knobs-dials/live-hasher/README.md

 - pick up new files
 - rehash altered files, detected by changes in size and/or mtime

-This was made to run on large datasets during collection, dealing with files may be altered after we first see them, and also for efficiency in that it'd be reading files while in page cache (where applicable).
+This was made to run on terabyte datasets during collection, dealing with files may be altered after we first see them, and also for efficiency in that it's likely to read files while still in the page cache (where applicable).

 Tries to avoid losing work (in existing hash files) from an ill-placed Ctrl-C, in that it writes to disk every-so-many files (default 500) and every-so-many read bytes (default 1GB).
 Also, the new hash file is saved to a temporary file, then moved into place.